ruzhnikov/Mojolicious-Plugin-BModel/README.md

 # DESCRIPTION

-Mojolicious::Plugin::Model adds the ability to work with models in Catalyst
+Mojolicious::Plugin::BModel adds the ability to work with models in Catalyst

 # LICENSE